heremaps/gluecodium/tools/README.md

-# Genium-related tools
+# Gluecodium-related tools
-This directory contains additional tools related to Genium project.
+This directory contains additional tools related to Gluecodium project.

 ## IntelliJ IDEA syntax highlighter for LimeIDL
 _What does it do_: highlights syntax for LimeIDL files when you open them in IntelliJ IDEA